naacl-org/naacl-2022-website/_pages/program/keynotes.md

 **Time:** Tuesday, July 12, 10:45--12:15

-How do you choose promising research questions?
-How do you build and manage collaborations?
-In this panel discussion you will hear from experienced NLP researchers about these topics and more.
-You will also have the opportunity to ask questions.
-The panel discussion is targeted at early-year PhD students, Masters students, and others who are near the beginning of their research careers.
+Have you found yourself wishing for a manual on "how to do research?"
+In this panel discussion, you will hear from experienced NLP researchers about topics including picking promising research questions, building collaborations, and ensuring your results are reproducible.
+All early-year PhD students, Masters students, and others who are near the beginning of their research careers are encouraged to attend.
+Please bring questions!